khu-tech/workshop_dry_run/README.md

 ```

-After uploading, visit the provided CloudFront URL to see your game in action.
+After uploading, visit the provided CloudFront URL (from your previous cdk deploy setup) to see your game in action.
 Remember, using the 'Network' tab in your developer tools will help verify the correct API Gateway endpoint and detect any potential CORS issues.